Hat10/Data_plot_and_analyze/README.md

 # PuttiPuttiPlott
 Plotting and analyzing data.
 Under construction.

-PuttiPuttiPlott.py takes in 1 or more datafiles (.txt, .csv etc) and graphs it.
+PuttiPuttiPlott.py takes in 1 or more datafiles (.txt, .csv, .dat etc) and graphs it.
 Additionally, it can also find and mark peaks and valleys.
 However, the accuracy for finding peaks/valleys is heavily dependent on noice level.
 This is something I'm experimenting with and trying to find a good algorithm for.
 Working on: Menu (low priority), measuring width, FWHM etc. of holes/valleys/peaks that can futher be analyzed with utilities.py